ihhub/penguinV/README.md

 CUDA support
 ---------------------------
 All source code related to CUDA is located in separate directory named as **cuda**.
-Read full description about CUDA support in **README** file in specified directory.
+Read full description about CUDA support in **README** file in the directory.

 License
 ---------------------------